Full Name: Susan Hallock Dey

 Birthplace: Pekin, Illinois, United States

-Known for: An American Actress
+Known for: Susan Dey is an American Actress

 “Laurie Partridge” (1970–1974) star Susan Hallock Dey (born December 10, 1952) is a former American actress best remembered for her portrayals of Grace Van Owen in L.A.
 Law (1986–1992) and Laurie Partridge in The Partridge Family (1970– 1974).
 She was nominated for three Emmys and six Golden Globe Awards, winning the Golden Globe for Outstanding Actress in a Drama Series for L.A.
 Law in 1988.